lucasrla/remarks/README.md

 Extract your marks (highlights, scribbles, annotations) and convert them to `Markdown`, `PDF`, `PNG`, and `SVG`.

-`remarks` works with PDFs annotated on [reMarkable™ paper tablets](https://remarkable.com).
+`remarks` works with PDFs annotated on [reMarkable™ paper tablets](https://remarkable.com), both 1st and 2nd generation.

 Please note that `remarks` is still highly experimental software.
 In any case, pull requests are warmly welcome!

 # Some use cases

-## In: PDF highlighted on reMarkable | Out: PDF with parseable highlights
+- **`In`: PDF highlighted on reMarkable | `Out`: PDF with parseable highlights**
-Someone who highlights lots of PDFs (e.g., academics) can export their highlights and process them in a reference management tool, like [Zotero](https://www.zotero.org) ([#2](https://github.com/lucasrla/remarks/issues/2#issuecomment-732166093)).
+Someone who highlights lots of PDFs (e.g., researchers, academics, etc) can export their highlights for processing with a reference management tool, like [Zotero](https://www.zotero.org) [[#2](https://github.com/lucasrla/remarks/issues/2#issuecomment-732166093)].

-## Extract highlighted text to Markdown
+- **Extract highlighted text from PDF to Markdown**
-Infovores of the world can export highlighted text to [.md](https://en.wikipedia.org/wiki/Markdown) files that can be imported into their preferred "tool for networked thought", like [Obsidian](https://obsidian.md/) or [Roam Research](https://roamresearch.com).
+Infovores of the world can export highlighted text to [Markdown](https://en.wikipedia.org/wiki/Markdown) and insert them into their preferred "tool for networked thought", like [Obsidian](https://obsidian.md/) or [Roam Research](https://roamresearch.com).

-## Export annotated pages to full-page images
+- **Export annotated PDF pages to full-page images**
 Sometimes having just the textual content is not enough, sometimes you need the actual (visual) context around your annotation.
-To help you in such situations, `remarks` can export each annotated PDF page to a [.png](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file.
-After that, these images can be, for example, embedded to your "tool for networked thought".
+To help you in such situations, `remarks` can export each annotated PDF page to a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image file.
+Images can be easily uploaded or embedded anywhere, from personal websites to "tools for networked thought".

 # A visual example